neil-edelman/boxes/readme.md

 Deletes `data` from `pool`\.
 Do not remove data that is not in `pool`\.

-This memory\-pool has an element of undefined behaviour \(C89\) or implementation\-defined behaviour \(with `stdint.h`\) because it must do an ordered test to see which memory segment is in\.
+This is undefined behaviour \(C89\) or implementation\-defined behaviour \(with `stdint.h`\) because it must do an ordered test to see which memory segment is in\.
+There is no system\-independent fix that we are aware of, but it is reasonable to think it works\.
 This will most likely be a problem in segmented memory models\.
-There is no system\-independent fix that we are aware of\.